sourabhchalke/Book_Review_API/README.md

 Submit review (Authenticated users only, one review per user per book).
 Update our own review with the help of req.params.id.
 Delete your own review with the help of req.params.id.
+Search books by title or author (partial and case-insensitive).